maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 The last parameter, `FillByte`, specifies the value to fill all bytes in the variable with.
 In this case, the variable that will contain our Rect structure has been initialized to have all members set to 0.

 ### member types
 AutoHotkey provides a small set of types that map to just about any type one would need.
 Mapping the types of a structure with those built into AutoHotkey can sometimes be a challenge, however.
-Sometimes, it is simply something one needs to memorize; DWORD becomes UInt, LONG becomes Int, HANDLE becomes UPtr, etc. The mapping is not random, however: they are based on their sizes and certain other properties such as signedness and whether they are the same size across 32-bit and 64-bit operating systems.
+Sometimes, it is simply something one needs to memorize; DWORD becomes `UInt`, LONG becomes `Int`, HANDLE becomes `UPtr`, etc. The mapping is not random, however: they are based on their sizes and certain other properties such as signedness and whether they are the same size across 32-bit and 64-bit operating systems.

-It is helpful to memorize the simplest ones such as DWORD mapping to UInt, and look up any others that are unfamiliar.
-It is not feasible to memorize them all, but a [good reference](http://msdn.microsoft.com/en-us/library/aa383751(v=vs.85).aspx) will be very useful when working with unknown types.
+It is helpful to memorize the simplest ones such as DWORD mapping to `UInt`, and look up any others that are unfamiliar.
+It is not feasible to memorize them all, but a [good reference](http://msdn.microsoft.com/en-us/library/aa383751.aspx) will be very useful when working with unknown types.
 A list of commonly used type mappings follow:

-* PVOID becomes UPtr
+* PVOID becomes `UPtr`.
-* DWORD becomes UInt
+* DWORD becomes `UInt`.
+* INT becomes `Int`.
-* CHAR becomes Char
+* CHAR becomes `Char`.
-* SHORT becomes Short
+* SHORT becomes `Short`.
-* LONG becomes UInt
+* LONG becomes `Int`.
-* LPCTSTR becomes Str
+* LPCTSTR becomes `Str`.
+* FLOAT becomes `Float`.

 Mapping the type HCURSOR to an AutoHotkey type:

-1) The reference page contains the following in the HCURSOR row: "typedef HICON HCURSOR;".
+1. The reference page contains the following in the HCURSOR row: "typedef HICON HCURSOR;".
 This means that HCURSOR is a form of the type HICON.
-2) The reference page contains the following in the HICON row: "typedef HANDLE HICON;".
+2. The reference page contains the following in the HICON row: "typedef HANDLE HICON;".
 This means that HICON is a form of the type HANDLE.
-3) The reference page contains the following in the HANDLE row: "typedef PVOID HANDLE;".
+3. The reference page contains the following in the HANDLE row: "typedef PVOID HANDLE;".
 This means that HANDLE is a form of the type PVOID.
-4) PVOID is known to map to the AutoHotkey type UPtr.
+4. PVOID is known to map to the AutoHotkey type `UPtr`.

-When accessing something with the type HCURSOR, use the AutoHotkey type UPtr.
+When accessing something with the type HCURSOR, use the AutoHotkey type `UPtr`.

 ## setting members
 Members of a structure can be set using the `NumPut()` function: